-A look at the life and works of Charles Darwin, the English naturalist, geologist, and biologist, best known for his contributions to the science of evolution.
+A look at the life and works of Darwin, the English naturalist, geologist, and biologist, best known for his contributions to the science of evolution.

 It was over 160 years ago, 18 miles from London in a comfortable, rambling house near the village of Downe, that one of the world’s preeminent scientists put his theories into written form.
 Although his book never mentioned evolution—the author preferred the term “natural selection”—and no ape raised a hairy, contentious head, On the Origin of Species launched a firestorm of controversy that continues today.

 Charles Darwin was born in Shrewsbury in on Feb 12, 1809.
 His grandfathers, both dead before he was born, were scientist and inventor Dr. Erasmus Darwin and Josiah Wedgwood of pottery fame.
 Erasmus Darwin wrote a book comprising all botanic knowledge in poetic couplets and had tentative theories about evolution.
 Wedgwood was a master potter who developed new types of earthenware.
 Poor health, suicide, mental illness, depression, and early deaths were recurring themes through the Darwin and Wedgwood generations.